DataDog/datadog-ci/src/commands/step-functions/README.md

 datadog-ci step-functions instrument --step-function [--step-function]... --forwarder [--service] [--env] [--dry-run]
 ```

 Run the `uninstrument` command to unsubscribe a Step Function log group from the specified Datadog Forwarder.
+The log group will not be deleted and the Step Function will continue to log to the AWS log group.

 ### uninstrument